act-rules/act-rules.github.io/_rules/video-only-alternative-for-visual-c3232f.md

 #### Passed Example 4

-A video element without audio has a separate audio track that describes the visual information.
+This `video` element, which has no audio, has a separate audio track that describes the visual information.
+(Passes rule [`Video` Element Visual-Only Content Has Audio Track Alternative](https://act-rules.github.io/rules/d7ba54))

 ```html
 <html lang="en">